-(a) Employees are entitled to annual vacation pay, according to their completed years of consecutive service, calculated from their date of hire.

-- (b) Annual vacation pay shall be calculated using the applicable percentage from Clause 17.1 above of the employee's gross earnings for the preceding year. - (c) "Gross earnings" as used herein, shall be understood to mean the total earnings realized by an employee from the payment of wage rates for straight-time, overtime, vacation pay and statutory holiday pay. - (d) Regular employees shall be paid for their vacation period while they are on vacation as they would be paid while working. - (e) Employees wishing a pay advance for a period of scheduled vacation leave must request the advance at least 21 days prior the employee's first day of vacation.
+- (a) Employees are entitled to annual vacation pay, according to their completed years of consecutive service, calculated from their date of hire. - (b) Annual vacation pay shall be calculated using the applicable percentage from Clause 17.1 above of the employee's gross earnings for the preceding year. - (c) "Gross earnings" as used herein, shall be understood to mean the total earnings realized by an employee from the payment of wage rates for straight-time, overtime, vacation pay and statutory holiday pay. - (d) Regular employees shall be paid for their vacation period while they are on vacation as they would be paid while working.
+Vacation will be paid at the team member's primary rate of pay as outlined in Appendix A. - (e) Employees wishing a pay advance for a period of scheduled vacation leave must request the advance at least 21 days prior the employee's first day of vacation.
 Such requests will be in writing on the Early Vacation Payment Request Form.
 These advances will be paid prior to the start of the vacation leave period.
 Employees in receipt of an advance will not be permitted to cancel or postpone the period of vacation leave the advance is made for.
-The advance payment will not exceed any vacation accrued to date.
+The advance payment will not exceed any vacation accrued to date. - (f) Any excess dollars remaining at the end of the vacation year will be paid out in the first quarter of the following year, provided the employee has exhausted their entire annual vacation entitlement. - (g) Vacation balances will be made available to all employees.